- Industry sector: Construction

 Means of control in the construction sector

-Means of control excluding the construction sector
+Means of control outside the construction sector

 Identified victims trafficked into construction are controlled most through false promises, confiscation of earnings, excessive working hours, restriction of movement, psychological abuse, confiscation of documents and threats.